 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Solanales - Family: Convolvulaceae

-This bindweed is to be found throughout the Mediterranean although it is less common as a wildflower in the extreme east of the region.
+This annual bindweed, which is sometimes referred to as Dwarf Morning-glory, is to found throughout the Mediterranean region, although it is less common as a wildflower in the extreme east of the region.

-This specimen was photographed in the Algarve in Portugal in April.
+The specimens shown on this page were photographed in the Algarve region of southern Portugal in April.

 We hope that you have found this information helpful.
 If so we are sure you would also enjoy our books about Algarve wildlife and wildflowers.
 Buy them online here...